sh-navid/Example/README.md

 ## Android

-FreshView, I wrote this back in 2014-2015 to make a looper for games.
+FreshView, *I wrote this back in 2014-2015 to make a looper for games*.